Racheal-c/VisualStoryTelling/README.md

 # Visual Story Telling
-A site that shares visual notes of tech stuff.
+A site that shares visual notes of random stuff.

 A complete blog posts at https://rachealclive.wordpress.com/